Come for a vaccine, stay for a proposal: Beresford health care couple engaged

 “It’s definitely going to be something that’s super memorable for the, for many years to come,” Vargas-Cortes said.

-“As a nurse, we’ve seen struggling and obviously seen many many people die, so to have just this terribly hard year and then know that there is some hope to kind of tie that into our own relationship is something that I think is really cool,” Vander Lee said.
+“As a nurse, we’ve seen people struggling and obviously seen many, many people die, so to have just this terribly hard year and then know that there is some hope to kind of tie that in to our own relationship is something that I think is really cool,” Vander Lee said.

 They don’t yet have a date for their wedding.